Shivani-Kannan2101/Bank-Customer-Churn-Prediction/README.md

 Python, Pandas, Scikit-learn, SHAP, Streamlit, Matplotlib

 ## Skills used
 Excel — used only for manual EDA (pivot tables, churn rate breakdowns) in the early steps.
-Not used for any modeling.

 Python — used for everything after that:
   Pandas/NumPy — data cleaning, feature engineering
   Scikit-learn — the actual machine learning: Logistic Regression, Decision Tree, Random Forest, Gradient Boosting (all classic supervised ML algorithms)